avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART_IDE.md

 </details>

 ## 9. Setup the Serial Terminal
-Open serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), or a browser application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/), and configure as follows:
+Open the serial terminal application of choice, and configure as follows:
 * Select the appropriate COM port
 * 115200 baud rate
 * 8-bit data